Ikarthikmb/ikarthikmb.github.io/github.md

 ---

 ### Verilog Design Projects
-These projects cover the essentials of Verilog HDL, from basic gates to more complex systems.

 - [Basic Gates: AND, OR, NAND, NOR, XOR, XNOR](https://github.com/Ikarthikmb/VerilogFod/blob/main/gates/basic_gates.v)
   A simple implementation of fundamental logic gates in Verilog.
 Key for understanding digital circuit design.